New York radio personality was Roger Stone's WikiLeaks contact

-(CNN)President Trump's longtime associate Roger Stone was in contact with a New York radio personality who had conversations with Wikileaks founder Julian Assange during the 2016 campaign season, according to sources familiar with the situation.
+(CNN)President Trump's longtime associate Roger Stone was in contact with a New York radio personality who had conversations with WikiLeaks founder Julian Assange during the 2016 campaign season, according to sources familiar with the situation.

 The radio host, Randy Credico, is the individual Stone referred to as an intermediary between him and Assange.
 Stone initially declined to reveal his name to the House Intelligence Committee because he said they had an "off-the-record" conversation, though he insisted there was nothing untoward about their conversation.
 Stone later did privately disclose the identity of the individual to the panel.